-There is free car parking across our Buckingham campus, including four dedicated University car parks, so you don’t need to take public transport.
+Once travel is permitted and/or face-to-face teaching resumes, there is free car parking across our Buckingham campus, including four dedicated University car parks, so you don’t need to take public transport.
 Many of our students choose to live locally and find it easy to walk or cycle to campus.
 All our University accommodation is either on campus, or within walking distance.
 Booth Hall in Crewe is also within a short walking distance of campus.

 In line with government guidelines, to keep all students and staff as safe as possible, the wearing of face coverings is currently mandatory when walking through all buildings where it is not possible to keep a 2-metre distance from others (e.g. corridors and staircases), so please carry a face covering or face mask at all times.
 Coverings or masks can be removed where social distancing measure are in place and 2 meters distance can be achieved.

 We ask that you also show respect to one another and remember that there are some individuals who are unable to wear a mask or covering due to medical reasons.
 A limited supply of disposable face masks are available through the University.

 Will I need to self-isolate on arrival?

 The national lockdown restrictions ask individuals to ‘Stay at Home’.
 We would encourage you not to travel to campus unless necessary.

 Before arranging to travel please ensure you have visited the government website for the latest details on entering the UK.